ae3e/scriptaggregator/README.md

 ScriptAggregator is a module to extend KairosDB aggregators using Javascript language (Java 8 Nashorn engine).

-Four aggregators where added :
+Four aggregators were added :

 - `jsfunction`
 - `jsfilter`